bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/jupyter.rst

 `Jupyter`_ notebooks are computable documents often used for exploratory work, data analysis, teaching, and demonstration.
 A notebook is a series of *input cells* that can execute individually to immediately display their output.
-In addition to  *Classic* notebooks, there are also notebooks for the newer *JupyterLab* project.
-Bokeh can embed both standalone and Bokeh server content with either.
+Bokeh supports the current JupyterLab and Notebook 7 frontends and can embed both standalone and Bokeh server content in either.

 .. _Jupyter:  https://jupyter.org